 “Ideas are like rabbits,” John Steinbeck once said, “You get a couple and learn how to handle them and pretty soon you have a dozen.”
-Sure, but how do you get those first couple of ideas?
+Sure, but how do you get

 One way is to take a look at a very short book called — appropriately enough — “A Technique for Producing Ideas,” the classic 48-pager from James Webb Young.
 It was first published in 1965.
 But it’s so simple a process, it can apply in any age.
-Yep, even today.

-Now, before we get started, a warning: Says Young, if you don’t think you’re an “idea person”… well… according to Young… there’s a possibility you might be right.
+Before we get started, a warning: Says Young, if you don’t think you’re an “idea person”… well… according to Young… there’s a possibility you might be right.
 Not everybody is, claims Young.
 And to make the case, he cites the great Italian economist and sociologist Vilfredo Pareto.

 You may have heard of Pareto.
 He’s the one who came up with the famous “80-20” principle.
 He’s also the one who suggested you could divvy up the world into two kinds of people — the “rentier” and the “speculator.”